 The main video is bookended by two oversized digital animations of the artist’s scanned irises.
 Staring back at the audience, Domínguez’s green eyes, a sign of European heritage, become an uncannily photorealistic record of colonial encounters.

-The exhibition is accompanied by an artist’s publication designed in collaboration with Futuro Studio.
-Conceived as an artwork, it includes an essay chronicling an ethnobotanical journey across indigenous lands in Bolivia, Chile and Peru.
+Produced to accompany the exhibition, the publication Technologies of Enchantment features a visual essay chronicling an ethnobotanical journey across indigenous lands in Bolivia, Chile and Peru.
 Approached with a sense of wonder, the text uncovers the histories buried beneath the surface of hydropower dams, petrol stations and other ‘temples of extractivism’.
+The publication is designed in collaboration with Futuro Studio and can be downloaded here.

 Patricia Domínguez’s exhibition is commissioned and produced by Gasworks, with generous support from Lazo Cordillera, Fundación Engel, Fundación AMA and SCAN.
 The work will later travel to CentroCentro, in Madrid.